Skip to content

 Uninstall K3s

-To completely remove K3s from your system, run the following commands on the worker nodes
+To completely remove K3s from your system, run the following commands on the worker nodes:

 /usr/local/bin/k3s-agent-uninstall.sh